What fridge style fits you best? Read this before you buy

 French-door fridges often have better usability and feature sets than other styles of fridge.

 French-door refrigerators mix many of the above design elements into a single unit.
-The namesake French doors look like they're from a side-by-side but open into the same large refrigerated compartment.

-French-door fridges also seem to have some of the widest feature sets across the appliance space, offering everything from through-the-door ice and water dispensers to custom-temperature flex drawers.
+French-door fridges also seem to have some of the widest feature sets across the appliance space, offering everything from ice and water dispensers to custom-temperature flex drawers.

-Column: For those with specific needs
+Columns and Built-ins: For those with specific needs

 Column fridges can come in all shapes, sizes, colors, and designs.